James LaBrie: Dream Theater

 LaBrie had a strained relationship with Dream Theater drummer Mike Portnoy for many years after Portnoy's departure from the band in 2010, as they are both emotional and passionate people which led to public back-and-forth comments in the press over the years.
-One such example is when LaBrie commented Dream Theater was more balanced since Portnoy's departure without "somebody in the background trying to grab the limelight" during an interview with Prog-Sphere.com, while Portnoy at one point had commented Liquid Tension Experiment "was like Dream Theater without annoying vocals" during an interview on Brazil’s Rádio Kiss FM 92,5.
+One such example is when LaBrie commented Dream Theater was more balanced since Portnoy's departure without "somebody in the background trying to grab the limelight" during an interview with Prog-Sphere.com, while Portnoy at one point had commented Liquid Tension Experiment "was like Dream Theater without annoying vocals" during an interview on Brazil's Rádio Kiss FM 92,5.
 In 2020, LaBrie revealed he had not spoken to Portnoy in 10 years, and highly doubted a reunion.
 On March 4, 2022, two hours before going onstage to perform with Dream Theater at the Beacon Theatre in New York City, LaBrie received a text message from his manager indicating Portnoy would be at the show and wanted to visit LaBrie backstage to make amends.
 Hesitant at first, LaBrie went incognito and walked the streets of New York City to think it over, as well as called his wife who encouraged him to do it.
 LaBrie agreed, and as soon as he came out of his dressing room and saw Portnoy, gave him a hug and their contempt for one another melted away within seconds.
-LaBrie and Portnoy's emotional reunion would pave for way for Portnoy to rejoin Dream Theater in 2023.
+LaBrie and Portnoy's emotional reunion would pave the way for Portnoy to rejoin Dream Theater in 2023.
 Portnoy has stated he went from being LaBrie's biggest critic to being his biggest cheerleader.